linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 [design-proposal]: #design-proposal

 ## Interaction with other features
 The e2e conformance tests proposed would be carried out outside the Linkerd CI.
 These tests would make use of the kubectl and linkerd binaries to interact with the cluster and with various features Linkerd can perform.
 The testing process can be configured easily using a .yaml definition file (more details explained under “implementation details”).
+Such an approach gives the users the flexibility in diagnosing the state of their cluster w.r.t.
+Linkerd.

 This project also proposes an optional sample distributed application - “MovieChat” that can exercise various features of Linkerd and also surface issues regarding various APIs, protocols and topologies such as streaming, websockets, MySQL and Redis.
 Currently, Linkerd does not have a sample application that implements these and would benefit from testing for conformance.
 We initially start off by modifying the existing emojivoto application to have feature flags to enable/disable features such as MySQL, Redis, gRPC, websockets, etc. This is important because emojivoto is heavily used in the getting started process.

 ## Implementation Details
-The test suite shall be executed as a job on the cluster using _Sonobuoy_.
+The test suite shall be executed as a job on the cluster using [Sonobuoy](https://sonobuoy.io/).
+It is a great tool when it comes to conformance validation, and its [plugin model](https://sonobuoy.io/docs/master/plugins/) can allow us to easily extend functionality beyond k8s conformance validtion.
+Sonobuoy also saves developers the overhead of configuring the desired objects such as Namespaces, ServieAccounts, ClusterRoleBindings, Jobs, RBAC, etc.

 In the Dockerfile, we define that the following must happen in the container running as a job:
 - Setup and install all the binaries/tools required by the testing environment - linkerd, kubectl, mysql, etc.
-- Copy the test configuration file conformance_config.yaml which is responsible for describing how the tests must run (see -   below for implementation details).
+- Copy the test configuration file conformance_config.yaml which is responsible for describing how the tests must run (see below for implementation details).
 - Copy _run.sh_ file that initiates the tests using the go test cmd.
 - Copy the test suite
 - ENTRYPOINT / CMD that executes _./run.sh_